When sharing a flat or house, managing utilities can be a point of contention, and the broadband internet bill is a fine example of this.

 But how can you ensure you and your housemates are paying for the best deal for your internet requirements?
 Well, we've compiled this guide to help you get the best broadband deals when sharing a house.

-Of course, you don't have to be flat sharing to read this guide.
-Anyone co-habiting should find useful information here, whether you're residing in student housing, or sharing your home with a lodger, or simply have a family full of internet users.
+Of course, you don't have to be flat-sharing to read this guide.
+Anyone co-habiting should find useful information here, whether you're residing in student housing, sharing your home with a lodger, or simply have a family full of internet users.

 Getting broadband in a shared home: the key points

-Internet speed needs to be fast enough to cope with multiple users.
-Of course, this will depend on what you and your housemates do online.
-Browsing, email, and a light amount of video streaming doesn't need too much speed; regular video streaming (in high definition) and online gaming, however, need as much as you can get.
+Browsing, email, and some video streaming doesn't need too much speed; regular video streaming (in high definition) and online gaming, however, need as much as you can get.